-Keep Things Out in the Open (Part III)
+Keep Your Dating Life Out in the Open (Part 3)

 WHOOPS!
 I went further than I meant to.